aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_shell.rst

      Default units for crystal structure cell and coordinates in AiiDA are Å (Ångström).

-Structures in AiiDA are instances of ``StructureData`` class: load it in the verdi shell
+Structures in AiiDA are instances of the class ``StructureData``: load it in the verdi shell

 .. code:: python

      StructureData = DataFactory('structure')

-Now, initialize the class instance (i.e. is the structure we want to study) by the command
+Now, initialize the class instance (i.e. the actual structure we want to study) by the command

 .. code:: python